Tech Ethics & Policy Summer Fellowships

 What's included?

-HAI will provide each track 1 fellow with a $12,000 stipend, housing for the duration of the fellowship in D.C., round trip airfare, mentorship in technology policy, and monthly cohort programming (such as field trips, roundtables, and dinners).
+HAI will provide each graduate TEP fellow with a $10,000 stipend, housing for the duration of the fellowship in D.C., round trip airfare, mentorship in technology policy, and monthly cohort programming (such as field trips, roundtables, and dinners).
 Additionally, HAI will connect fellows with policy mentors to help them navigate their summer experience.

-Track 2 of the Responsible Tech & Policy Summer Fellowships is designed for undergraduate students to engage in the technology field as it intersects with public policy and social impact.
-To learn more, please visit the Track 2 Tech Ethics and Policy in California (Undergraduate Students) webpage.
+The TEP fellowship also provides 20-25 Stanford undergraduate students the opportunity to engage in the technology field as it intersects with public policy and social impact.
+To learn more, please visit the Tech Ethics and Policy Fellowship for Undergraduate Students webpage.

 Co-Chairs